Before choosing your art, think about the mood you want to create in the room.

 Take the time to learn about artists and artworks before buying.

-- Buy from a reputable gallery or retailer.
+- Buy from a reputable gallery, artist or retailer.

 - Do your research before buying anything.